dwyl/aws-lambda-deploy/README.md

 ### Babel ?

-Given that AWS Lambda only supports Node.js **v0.10.36** (*at present*) the code you *deploy* to Lambda needs to be ES5.
+Given that AWS Lambda only supports Node.js **v0.10.36** (*at present*) the code you *deploy* to Lambda needs to be **ES5 _Only_**.
-Since most of the *cool kids* are using ES6/2015 (*aka* [***modern javascript***](https://twitter.com/ericdfields/status/677677470590570496) ...) the *build* script includes a *transform* step to translate ES6 into ES5 so it will run on Lambda.
+Since most of the *cool kids* are using ES6/2015 (*aka* [***modern javascript***](https://twitter.com/ericdfields/status/677677470590570496) ...) the *build* script includes a *transform* step to translate ES6 into ES5 so your ES6 Code will run on Lambda.

+### Name?

++ https://www.npmjs.com/package/deploy-aws-lambda > https://github.com/aesinv/aws-lambda-toolkit *looks un-maintained/abandoned with lots of "Todo" items and no tests.*.